Jamie Gray Hyder: Early life and education

 Hyder is of Lebanese descent on her father's side and attended J. E. B. Stuart High School in Falls Church, Virginia and the University of Georgia.

 Career

 Hyder portrayed Echo in the 2013 first-person shooter video game Killzone: Shadow Fall, the first such game produced by Guerrilla Games in the Killzone series made for Sony's PlayStation 4 console.

 In 2014, she starred opposite Andrew Keegan and Ray Liotta in the music video for "Lovers on the Sun", the lead single from David Guetta's sixth studio album Listen.
 The Wild West-themed music video was directed by Marc Klasfeld.

 In 2016, she played Lt.
 Nora Salter in Call of Duty: Infinite Warfare, which debuted November 4.

-In 2019, she joined the cast of Law & Order: Special Victims Unit in its 21st season as Officer Katriona "Kat" Tamin, initially recurring before being promoted to series regular beginning with the season’s eighth episode.
+In 2019, Hyder joined the cast of Law & Order: Special Victims Unit in its 21st season as Officer Katriona "Kat" Tamin, initially recurring before being promoted to series regular beginning with the season’s eighth episode.
 She departed the series shortly into its 23rd season.